 Caskets and Urns

 Depending on how the body has been prepared, caskets or urns will likely be necessary.
 Riemann Family Funeral Homes keeps a nice selection of inventory on hand to facilitate the burial or final placement needs.
 There are several features and materials to choose from with both caskets and urns.
+Casket and urn are perfect for any occasion, from funerals to viewing in museums.
+Burial pots make a great gift too!
 A range of differently priced products can assist those who are working to keep costs down.
 Selecting products you feel good about is important when planning a funeral home and cremations in Biloxi, MS.

 What to Think About for Monuments and Memorialization